SAGE: Semantic-Aware Gray-Box Game Regression Testing with Large Language Models: Proposal

 \subsection{Update-Aware Test Case Selection}

-This stage prioritizes test cases based on their semantic relevance to updates and their functional complexity.
-We use an LLM to extract structured semantic tags from update logs and compare them with the semantic information contained in each test case to compute relevance.
+This stage prioritizes test cases according to their semantic relevance to an update and their functional complexity.
+We use an LLM to summarize each update log into a concise set of semantic tags describing affected gameplay elements, and compare these tags with the semantic metadata attached to each test case.
 A complexity score is calculated based on interaction diversity, and both signals are combined to produce update-aware execution priorities.